A Lower Bound for the Mahler Volume of Symmetric Convex Sets: Abstract

 \section{Abstract}

 The goal of this paper is to present a lower bound for the Mahler volume of at least 4-dimensional symmetric convex bodies.
-I define a computable constant (depending on the dimension) through a 2-dimensional variational (max-min) procedure and demonstrate that the Mahler volume of every (at least 4-dimensional) symmetric convex body is greater than the product of this constant times the volume of the (n-1)-dimensional canonical sphere to the power of two.
-Similar to the proof of Gromov's Waist of the Sphere Theorem in \cite{grwst}, my result is proved via localisation-type arguments obtained from a suitable measurable partition (or partitions) of the canonical sphere.
+We define a computable dimension dependent constant through a 2-dimensional variational (max-min) procedure and demonstrate that the Mahler volume of every (at least 4-dimensional) symmetric convex body is greater than a (simple) function of this constant.
+Similar to the proof of Gromov's Waist of the Sphere Theorem in \cite{grwst}, our result is proved via localisation-type arguments obtained from a suitable measurable partition (or partitions) of the canonical sphere.